greenshot/greenshot/pages/help.markdown

 <p>	<a name="settings-capture"></a></p>
 <h3>Capture settings</h3>
 <ul>
 <li><em>Capture mousepointer</em>: If checked, the mousepointer will be captured.
-The pointer is handled is a separate element in the editor, so that you can move or remove it later.</li>
+The pointer is handled as a separate element in the editor, so that you can move or remove it later.</li>
 <li><em>Play camera sound</em>: Audible feedback when doing a capture</li>
 <li><em>Milliseconds to wait before capture</em>: Add a custom time lag before actually capturing the screen.</li>
 <li><em>Use interactive window capture mode</em>: Instead of capturing the active window right away, interactive mode<br />